ravster/amethyst/README.md

 # Amethyst

-This is a collection of random projects that I have done.
+This is a collection of random projects of mine.
+Some of them may grow and spin off into their own repositories.
+Most of them will wither on the vine and die off.
+This has happened with all the code I did for:

-All the programs are ASDF systems in their own right, and are independent of each other, with their own packages.
-They are all under the amethyst project since I don't want to make a gajillion repositories.
-If you are interested in only particular systems, just download their directories individually.

-If you want the history of a particular program, then download the whole repository and then do a `git filter-branch` on it.

-## The programs

-* Random-entry

-Program that checks the profitability of a trading system that decides on buy-or-sell orders randomly

-* Index-webspaces

-Program that creates an html-file with links to directories that match a certain criteria.
+- common lisp
+- android
+- clojure
+- java

+I'm currently on the C train, and so there will be more of that in here.
+It helps a great deal that C lends itself so well to 1-2 program files and that's it.
+A lot of the systems out there now (java, clojure, nodejs, android, rails) lend themselves to over-architected file hierarchies.
+Most programs don't need any of that.

+Less is more.

 ## Misc

 Amethyst is the name of one of the binary stars that the planet "Pleasance" orbits.
 This is in the Known Space Universe by Larry Niven.
 Man-Kzin Wars 11, "Teacher's Pet" by Matthew Joseph Harrington.
 There is a research base orbiting the star and my amethyst project could count as research.
+Peace Corben, the protagonist, goes there as a tourist having fun in the name of "work".
+This codebase is for my fun.
+Productive and educational fun; what a great idea.